DFEAGILEDEVOPS/MTC/admin/README.md

 We recommend developers manage their `node` and `npm` packages using [nvm](http://nvm.sh)

-Installation notes for SQL Server & MongoDB are documented below.

 #### Packages

 You _can_ use npm to install application packages, but we prefer [yarn](https://yarnpkg.com/lang/en/)